eclipse-tractusx/tutorial-resources/icc-irs-challenges/ai-assistent-phase3.md

 ### Step 3: Develop Solution for Phase 3

-- Add detailed submodel information to the graph created in Phase 2.
+- Add detailed submodel information to the detail info box below the graph from Phase 2
-- Optimize the visualization for clarity and completeness.
+- Make sure to add a new header named "Submodel" below the currently implemented: Details for Node
+- Make sure that all extracted fiels will be simply displayed with name and value do not add those attributes as varialb
 - From submodels[] array
-- In case of `aspectType`: `urn:samm:io.catenax.serial_part:3.0.0#SerialPart`
-  - Extract fields from submodels (
+  - Extract fields from submodels(
-  - `submodels[?].payload.localIdentifiers.partInstanceId`,
-  - `submodels[?].payload.localIdentifiers.van`,
-  - `submodels[?].payload.localIdentifiers.manufacturerId`,
+  - `submodels[?].aspectType`,
   - `submodels[?].payload.manufacturingInformation.date`,
   - `submodels[?].payload.manufacturingInformation.country`,
-  - `submodels[?].payload.manufacturingInformation.sites.catenaXsiteId`,
+  - `submodels[?].payload.manufacturingInformation.sites[?].catenaXsiteId`,
-  - `submodels[?].payload.manufacturingInformation.sites.function`,
+  - `submodels[?].payload.manufacturingInformation.sites[?].function`,
   - `submodels[?].payload.partTypeInformation.manufacturerPartId`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationDescription`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationStandard`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationID`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationDescription`,
-  - `submodels[?].payload.partTypeInformation.nameAtManufacturer`,
-  - `submodels[?].payload.partTypeInformation.nameAtCustomer`)
-- In case of `aspectType`: `urn:samm:io.catenax.batch:3.0.0#Batch`
-  - Extract fields from submodels (
-  - `submodels[?].payload.localIdentifiers.batchId`,
-  - `submodels[?].payload.localIdentifiers.van`,
-  - `submodels[?].payload.localIdentifiers.manufacturerId`,
-  - `submodels[?].payload.manufacturingInformation.date`,
-  - `submodels[?].payload.manufacturingInformation.country`,
-  - `submodels[?].payload.manufacturingInformation.sites.catenaXsiteId`,
-  - `submodels[?].payload.manufacturingInformation.sites.function`,
-  - `submodels[?].payload.partTypeInformation.manufacturerPartId`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationDescription`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationStandard`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationID`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationDescription`,
-  - `submodels[?].payload.partTypeInformation.nameAtManufacturer`,
-  - `submodels[?].payload.partTypeInformation.nameAtCustomer`)
-- In case of `aspectType`: `urn:samm:io.catenax.just_in_sequence_part:3.0.0#JustInSequencePart`
-  - `submodels[?].payload.localIdentifiers.jisNumber`,
-  - `submodels[?].payload.localIdentifiers.van`,
-  - `submodels[?].payload.localIdentifiers.manufacturerId`,
-  - `submodels[?].payload.manufacturingInformation.date`,
-  - `submodels[?].payload.manufacturingInformation.country`,
-  - `submodels[?].payload.manufacturingInformation.sites.catenaXsiteId`,
-  - `submodels[?].payload.manufacturingInformation.sites.function`,
-  - `submodels[?].payload.partTypeInformation.manufacturerPartId`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationDescription`,
+  - `submodels[?].payload.partTypeInformation.partClassification[?].classificationDescription`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationStandard`,
+  - `submodels[?].payload.partTypeInformation.partClassification[?].classificationStandard`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationID`,
+  - `submodels[?].payload.partTypeInformation.partClassification[?].classificationID`,
-  - `submodels[?].payload.partTypeInformation.partClassification.classificationDescription`,
+  - `submodels[?].payload.partTypeInformation.partClassification[?].classificationDescription`,
   - `submodels[?].payload.partTypeInformation.nameAtManufacturer`,
   - `submodels[?].payload.partTypeInformation.nameAtCustomer`)

 - Present the result and gather final feedback.
 - **Next Step**: Inform participants they can refine and style the graph creatively.
 Encourage questions about styling.